T351 Lighting Lab

 appealing?
 Does it look good enough to be used in a commercial?

-When you are through, log and critique your footage.
+When you are through, log all of the footage and critique your lighting setups.
 You will turn in:

 - Log - (note timecode #, take, and lighting setup)